mohdasif110/itaskyou/README.md

-# CodeIgniter 2 project for PMP
+#CodeIgniter 2 project for PMP.